How to Manage Mom Guilt

-Mothers are often branded as being happy but in reality 1 in 7 mothers experience postpartum depression or anxiety.
-This can create feelings of dissatisfaction or shame when there is a discrepancy between the view of the ideal and actual self (Higgins, 1987).
+Standards include things like physical traits, behavior, and employment status.
+These ideals are outdated and cause harm.
+For example, mothers are often branded as being happy but in reality 1 in 7 mothers experience postpartum depression or anxiety.
+When there is a discrepancy between the view of the ideal and actual self this can create feelings of dissatisfaction or shame (Higgins, 1987).

 Guilt and shame can result in negative self talk and spiral into depression.
 If you find that mom guilt is interfering with your day to day life, bring it up to your doctor.